Central Limit Theorem and Near classical Berry-Esseen rate for self normalized sums in high dimensions: Introduction

 The rest of the paper is organized as follows.
-We state the results on growth rate of $\log p$ for self-normalized sums in Section \ref{sec:main}.
+We state different UCLT results for self-normalized sums in Section \ref{sec:main}.
 Respective results corresponding to the component-wise student's t-statistic are presented in Section \ref{sec:student's t}.
-Proofs of all the results are presented in Section \ref{sec:pf}.
+Section \ref{sec:BE} presents high dimensional Berry-Esseen theorems for both self-normalized and studentized sums.
+Proofs of all the results except Proposition \ref{prop:4.1} are presented in Section \ref{sec:pf}.
+Proofs of Lemma \ref{lem:5}, Lemma \ref{lem:7} and Proposition \ref{prop:4.1} are presented in the Supplementary material file.